Automorphism groupoids in noncommutative projective geometry: Abstract

 In the framework of noncommutative projective geometry, we define a groupoid whose objects are noncommutative projective spaces of a given dimension and whose morphisms correspond to isomorphisms of these.
 This groupoid is then a natural generalization of an automorphism group.
 Using work of Zhang, we may translate this structure to the algebraic side, wherein we consider homogeneous coordinate algebras of noncommutative projective spaces.
 The morphisms in our groupoid precisely correspond to the existence of a Zhang twist relating the two coordinate algebras.

-We analyse this automorphism groupoid, showing that in dimension $1$ it is connected, so that every noncommutative $\pro{1}$ is isomorphic to commutative $\pro{1}$.
-For dimension $2$ and above, we use the geometry of the point scheme, as introduced by Artin-Tate-Van den Bergh, to relate morphisms in our groupoid to certain automorphisms of the point scheme.
+We analyse this automorphism groupoid, using the geometry of the point scheme, as introduced by Artin-Tate-Van den Bergh, to relate morphisms in our groupoid to certain automorphisms of the point scheme.

-We apply our results to two important examples, quantum projective spaces and Sklyanin algebras.
+We apply our results to two important examples, the two-dimensional quantum projective space and Sklyanin algebras.
 In both cases, we are able to use the geometry of the point schemes to fully describe the corresponding component of the automorphism groupoid.
 This provides a concrete description of the collection of Zhang twists of these algebras.

 MSC (2010): 16S38 (Primary), 16D90, 16W50, 20G42 (Secondary)